marvin-hansen/typedb-client-go/considerations.md

   See [issue](https://github.com/vaticle/typedb/issues/6327)
 * Lack of all collection types i.e. List, array, map, set...

-### Reflections on TypeDB
+## Reflections

 After having implemented the Golang client, I was finally able to implement the call data demo in Golang, which also concluded my evaluation.
 The type based data modelling clearly elevates TypeDB and actually accelerates data engineering with only little training required.
-Query performance, and especially latency, however, remains pretty poor for all examples.
+Query performance, and especially latency, however, remains poor for all examples.
 For operations, well, the many open issues clearly speak for themselves.

-It is incomprehensible to me which problem TypeDB actually solves that cannot be done with RDF graphs.
+It is incomprehensible to me which problem TypeDB solves that cannot be done with RDF graphs.
 According to their own words, they do all that RDF does, but [mysteriously better](https://towardsdatascience.com/comparing-grakn-to-semantic-web-technologies-part-1-3-3558c447214a) .
 However, unlike mature RDF systems, like AnzoGraph, TypeDB doesn't work well, doesn't scale, doesn't come with machine learning, and can't even remotely compete on performance.
 To put things into perspective, the toy call data example